nfredrik/mickarucken/README.md

 ```

 ### main

-The main function calls the provided TempHum-objects, calculate mean values and post i to DataCake.
+The main function calls the provided TempHum-objects, calculate mean values and post it to DataCake.
 This will go on forever in an eternal loop.

-main function catch exception and raise exception too.
+main function catch exceptions and raise exception too.

-Problems with sensors could be flagged to DataCake (if it's working).
+Problems with sensors could be flagged to DataCake.
 Problem with WIFI or
 LoRA could be flagged with multipurpose LEDS.
 Red-Blue-Green.

-The program can be divided int two parts
+The program can be divided int two parts:

  - Setup phase, setting up WIFI, LoRA and sensors.

- - Eternal loop phase where sensors are read  and posted to DataCake or some similar system.
+ - Eternal loop phase where sensors are read and posted to DataCake or some similar systems.
-   The intension is to have as much details to the the main function  as possible, **main**
+   The intention is to have as little knowledge of hardware or how data is sent the main function as possible, **main**
    should deal more on behaviour.

 ```python